 Magnetic False Eyelashes and Complications

 Although magnetic lashes do not use any adhesive, they can still be problematic for those with irritated eyes to begin with.
-Magnetic lashes are applied with magnets around your natural eyelashes.
-Risks can still include mechanical trauma to your cornea, lashes that fall or break off into the eyes, and bacteria build-up leading to styes and other infections (since the lashes are reusable).
-Main brands include 3 Second Lash, One Two Lash, ILash, and Ardell Magnetic.
-Use with caution!
+Magnetic lashes are applied with magnets either around your natural eyelashes or attached to magnetic eyeliner.
+Risks can still include mechanical trauma to your cornea, lashes that fall or break off into the eyes, and bacteria build-up leading to infections.

 Eyelash Perming and Complications

 This is an interesting one!
 Eyelash perming is done by wrapping your eyelashes around a metal or plastic rod while perming solution is applied (NOTE: very close to the eyes!)
 Although the eyes are closed when this procedure is performed, it is not impossible for the solution to get into the eyes, just like eye makeup remover will get into your eyes because the eyelids do not create a tight seal.
 Perming solution can cause a whole host of issues including redness and inflammation, allergies to the solution, and infection.

 Eyelash tinting is another interesting one which uses hair dye very close to the eyes.
 Keep in mind that hair dye is often "permanent" and cannot be removed for weeks or months, so if you happen to be one of the (un)lucky ones who reacts to the dye, you're going to be dealing with complications for months.
 Our opinion?
 Stay away!

 Eyelash Growth Serums and Complications